CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 A related point is locations where an object contacts itself.
 In neuroscience terms, when a dendrite touches another dendrite of the same cell, or an axons of a cell touches its own dendrite.
-Voxel based skeletonization often assummes that voxels that are adjacent are connected, and thus cannot prevent skeletonization from crossing from axon to dendrite at such locations.
+Voxel based skeletonization often assumes that voxels that are adjacent are connected, and thus cannot prevent skeletonization from crossing from axon to dendrite at such locations.
 The mesh graph can encode the fact the axon and dendrite come into contact but in fact there is no path from one to the other at those self contact locations (assuming the mesh data is of high quality... see below)